Workflow

 Heidi Health ($99/month) generates ICBC progress reports and WorkSafeBC functional summaries in the exact formats those portals expect.
 The clinical content comes from the in-session assessment; Heidi structures it into the report.
 Running Heidi for insurer reports costs less per month than writing one report by hand.

-Airtable (free to $20/month per user) is the tracker.
-A single base tracks every insurer claim across the practice: claim number, insurer, submission date, status, expected payment date, and follow-up date.
-Multi-practitioner clinics get a shared view by therapist; solo practitioners use a filtered personal view.
-Airtable is preferred over a shared spreadsheet because it supports automations, structured views by status, and rollup fields that produce a monthly reconciliation summary without manual calculation.
+Airtable (free to $20/month per user) is the aggregated tracking layer.
+A single base tracks claim volume and status summaries across the practice: counts by insurer and funder, submission status breakdowns (pending, approved, rejected, resubmitted), aging reports by funder, and monthly reconciliation totals.
+No patient names, claim numbers, or file numbers go into Airtable — individual claim records stay in Jane and the clinic’s own spreadsheets.
+Multi-practitioner clinics get a shared view by therapist showing submission counts and outstanding amounts; solo practitioners use a filtered personal view.
+Airtable is preferred over a shared spreadsheet for the aggregate layer because it supports automations, structured views by status, and rollup fields that produce a monthly reconciliation summary without manual calculation.

 n8n on OVH Canada VPS (~$15 CAD/month) is the automation layer.
-It pulls session data from Jane, formats it for submission templates, populates Airtable records, and triggers calendar reminders.
-Anything touching patient names, claim numbers, or session dates stays on Canadian infrastructure.
+It pulls session data from Jane, formats it for submission templates, updates the clinic’s own claim tracking spreadsheet, pushes aggregated status counts to Airtable, and triggers calendar reminders.
+Patient names, claim numbers, session dates, and file numbers stay on Canadian infrastructure — they never leave Jane and the clinic’s own records.
 Don’t use Zapier or Make here — no BAA, US servers, and any PHI-adjacent flow through either is a PIPEDA problem.

-Google Docs or Airtable templates serve as the claim template layer for ICBC and AFU submissions.
-Because neither ICBC’s HCPP portal nor the AFU’s ICM Service Provider Portal has a public API, the automation covers everything upstream of the actual portal entry: pre-filling the template, staging it for submission, and confirming after the clinician has submitted.
+Google Docs templates serve as the claim template layer for ICBC and AFU submissions.
+Because neither ICBC’s HCPP portal nor the AFU’s ICM Service Provider Portal has a public API, the automation covers everything upstream of the actual portal entry: pre-filling the template with session data from the clinic’s own systems, staging it for submission, and confirming after the clinician has submitted.

 How it gets wired